Gert Helbemäe

 Gert Helbemäe (birth name Gert-Joachim Einborn; 10 November 1913 Tallinn – 15 July 1974 London) was an Estonian writer and journalist.
 He is known mainly for his historical novels and short stories.

 From 1921 to 1933 he studied in Tallinn French Lyceum.

-In 1930s he was an executive editor for several newspapers and magazines: Eesti Pildileht, Roheline Post, Film ja Elu.
+In 1930s he was an executive editor for several newspapers and magazines: Eesti Pildileht, Roheline Post, and Film ja Elu.

 In 1944, he fled to Lübeck in Germany.
-In 1947 he moved to London.
-In London, he issued the newspaper Eesti Hääl, and from 1960 was also its editor.
+In 1947 he moved to London, and he applied for naturalization in 1952.
+In London, he issued the newspaper Eesti Hääl, and from 1960 he was also its editor.
 He also belonged to the board of the Estonian Writers' Cooperative.

+He kept pet chipmunks, which are featured in his 1968 work Minni ja Miku: Kaks vöötoravat (published in English as A Chipmunk on my Shoulder).

 He is buried at Gunnersbury Cemetery in Kensington.